Flights to Antarctica

 If you don't relish the thought of spending four days at sea in the Drake Passage, a Fly-and-Cruise trip is made for you.
-From the moment you arrive in Punta Arenas you'll be looked after and transported to King George Island in the South Shetland Islands by plane.
+From the moment you arrive in Punta Arenas, where flights to Antarctica depart from, you'll be looked after and transported to King George Island in the South Shetland Islands by plane.

 Fly-and-cruise trips make the most of your precious time in the Antarctic, from short Antarctic tours of 4-8 days in the Antarctic Peninsula, tours that cross the Polar Circle, to those that allow you to fly one way and cruise the other (if you want to experience the Drake Passage crossing once).
 Alternatively, if you're a group of 6, short on time and can't find any dates that fit, you could charter a flight to Antarctica and spend 2 days exploring part of the Antarctic Peninsula.